 One reason that these percentages fluctuate is that different industries spend different amounts on effective advertising.
 And individual businesses may be able to leverage existing resources more effectively to reduce their overall marketing spend.

 It may take a period of trial and error for you to determine the perfect percentage of revenue to spend on marketing.
-Also, consider how that percentage will be distributed across a variety of marketing channels, such as (just to name a few of the more popular channels):
+Also, consider how that percentage will be distributed across a variety of marketing channels, such as:

 - Pay-Per-Click (PPC) Advertising